alanbouo/linxo-scraper-api/README.md

 2. Access the API at `http://localhost:8000/export-csv`

-3. The API will return a CSV file containing your transaction data.
+3. The API will send the CSV data to your n8n webhook (if configured), save it locally as `linxo_transactions.csv`, and return a JSON response with the status of the operation.

 ## API Endpoint

-- `GET /export-csv`: Exports Linxo transaction data to CSV format.
+- `GET /export-csv`: Exports Linxo transaction data, sends it to an n8n webhook if configured, saves it locally, and returns a JSON status response.

+## Debugging Webhook Integration

+If you're having issues with the n8n webhook:

+1. Run the test script: `python test_webhook.py`
+2. Check the detailed debugging guide: [WEBHOOK_DEBUG.md](WEBHOOK_DEBUG.md)
+3. Review the API response JSON for the `webhook_error` field

 ## Security